-The use of geotextile filter fabric around pipeline embedment is the default arrangement in all cases (also note the requirements of Section 4.7.2 Remedial measures for insufficient bearing capacity).
+The use of geotextile filter fabric around pipeline embedment is the default arrangement in all cases (also note the requirements of Section 4.7.2 Remedial measures for insufficient bearing capacityRemedial measures for insufficient bearing capacity].
 However, it can be deleted from surrounding the pipeline embedment if:

-- (a) The bedding and surround material meets the grading limits given in Table 4-6. - (b) It can be shown that migration of fines will not occur.
+- (a) The bedding and surround material meets the grading limits given in Table 4-6Table 4-6. - (b) It can be shown that migration of fines will not occur.
 The limit of migration of fines can be determined using information provided by the quarry and the method outlined in the Appendix 6 of the Regional Standard for Water Services.